Where does the data come from?

 Cohort Panels

-DTI is calculated only for students who received loans.
-Student loan payment as a percentage of monthly salary (i.e. debt-to-income ratio) is the median monthly student loan payment for students who received loans divided by median monthly salary for students who received loans.
-Monthly student loan payment is calculated using the standard 10-year repayment plan.
-The student loan payment as a percent of monthly salary measure can be used as a guideline for determining how much a student may be able to afford to borrow, based on expected future earnings.
+The debt-to-income ratio is the monthly student loan payment as a percentage of monthly salary.
+For students who received loans, the median monthly student loan payment is divided by the median monthly salary.
+The ratio can be used as a guideline for determining how much a student may be able to afford to borrow, based on expected future earnings.

 How is the percent of graduates who continue their education determined?